F*CK MAN, I DID A MIDNIGHT RIDE IN THE RAIN TODAY

 0

-The plan was to ride 50 Kms at least but going slowly to avoid potholes on the roads which are less visible at night.
-Also, in monsoon season, the roads deteriorate too fast so you never know you get into a new pothole.
-So a slow ride plan, 50 km in mind, the highway that is enough lit and broad enough to ride at night.
-In the first 1 km, the rain started increasing its intensity, which means I had to rethink my plan.
-The plan of avoiding any punctures in the rain as getting back from a long distance could be difficult.
-I know I could change the tube in the midway however, it is more difficult if it’s raining or the tires are muddy.
-Not to forget, you can’t expect a sharing car to allow you to use his clean vehicle as you have a muddy back and a dirty bike Therefore, I decided to circle the vicinity of my house.
+The plan was to ride 50 kms at least, but I planned to go slowly to avoid potholes on the roads, which are less visible at night.
+Also, in monsoon season, the roads deteriorate too fast, so you never know if you get into a new pothole.
+So, a slow ride plan, 50 km in mind, on the highway that is well-lit and broad enough for a midnight cycling adventure.
+In the first 1 km, the rain started increasing its intensity, which meant I had to rethink my plan.
+The plan was to avoid any punctures in the rain, as getting back from a long distance could be difficult.
+I knew I could change the tube in the midway.
+However, it is more difficult if it’s raining or the tires are muddy.
+Not to forget, you can’t expect a ride-sharing car to allow you to use his clean vehicle as you have a muddy back and a dirty bike.
+Therefore, I decided to circle the vicinity of my house.

-I managed the 12 km ride in the rain with the reward on my back.
-The reward of mud that was from my feet to my helmet.
+I managed the 12 km ride in the rain with the reward on my back: the reward of mud that was from my feet to my helmet.
 It did not seem so bad while riding.
 I managed to ride slow but safe and finally reached home.
-Then it was time to clean the muddy cycle and of course the clothes.
+Then it was time to clean the muddy cycle and, of course, the clothes.
 It’s hard to believe I was carrying that much mud on my clothes.

 LEAVE A REPLY